aliinreallife/audio_channel_splitter/README.md

 ## Description

 **audio_channel_splitter** is a Python tool that splits stereo audio files into `separate left and right channel` files.
-It supports various audio formats such as `WAV`, `MP3`, and `FLAC` using the Pydub library without the need for external tools like FFmpeg.
+It supports various audio formats such as `WAV`, `MP3`, and `FLAC` using the Pydub library.

 ## Features

 - Split stereo audio files into separate left and right channels.
 - Supports multiple audio formats: WAV, MP3, FLAC.
 - Automatically appends "_left" and "_right" to the original file name.
-- Lightweight and easy to use without external dependencies.
+- Lightweight and easy to use.

 ## Installation